Are you ready to see the world without breaking your bank account?

 We found a way to make traveling on a budget a reality!
 My husband is a freelance graphic designer and I am a stay at home mom.
 We live on a moderate salary and live by our budget.
-With me at home in this season we don’t really have a lot of room for error we pay the bills, put money aside for savings, and account for life’s daily expenses, and yet we still found a way to travel together as a family!
+With me at home in this season we don’t really have a lot of room for error once we pay the bills, put money aside for savings, and account for life’s daily expenses and yet we still found a way to travel together as a family!

 I will also note really quickly that we worked hard to pay off our debt early in marriage (student loans, college credit cards, cars).
 I don’t think this is necessary to travel, but I do think you need to be making regular payments on debt before you start planning to see the world!
 Responsibility before leisure, but that’s just my two cents. :)

 If traveling in any capacity is important to you then you must save to travel.
 In addition to your necessary expenses that you budget for each month, you should also have a budget line for travel savings!

 For us this comes at an expense.
 We aren’t new clothes people, or new shoes people.
 We wear our favorite things out and have to consistently make the decision to not buy everything we “want”.
 We do the same with home items, toys for our girls, etc. I wouldn’t say we are minimalists (because my floor is covered in things right now) but we aren’t quick to spend.
 We return a lot of impulse buys and often go back to the store to make a purchase after going home and deciding we really need it and have cash set aside for it.
 We also rarely eat out.
 This is more seasonal for us, as in the past we have a lot more often, but with two little girls it’s more fun, and practical to eat at home!
 This also adds a little wiggle room to our current budget.